object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

 .. figure:: images/stack.*

     A sequence of stack operations.
-24, 12, and 57.
+First, 24, 12, and 57 are pushed onto the stack.
 Finally the pop operation removes (and would return) 57.

 An example: reverse Polish notation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~